FCO/Red/docs/api/MetamodelX/Red/Model.md

 ) returns Mu
 ```

-Is it nullable by default?
+Check if the model is nullable by default.

 ### method unique-constraints